moshanATucsd/dx/docs/5-tutorials/3-deploy/index.md

 `tt connect image-rec` using the deployment name

+Once we connect, we can run our workload, see our volumes under the `/tenzar_volumes` directory, and more -- These functionalities are covered in the Tenzar Terminal tutorial.

-##### Destroy
+##### Destroy when you are done

-When you're done with your deployment and you've saved the files you need, click 'Destroy' on the Dashboard to terminate your instance (you'll be prompted to confirm first).
+When we're done with the deployment, click 'Destroy' on the Dashboard to terminate your deployment (you'll be prompted to confirm first).
 You will no longer be charged for a deployment once you destroy it.

+> Pro tip: Deployments are meant to be ephemeral: use them only for as long as you need them and destroy them.
+You can save any files from the deployment back to DX with the `tt save` command.
+Saving enables you to persist your files out of your instance and back to DX.
+You can always re-launch the same deployments.

 <center>
   <img src="https://s3.amazonaws.com/assets.tenzar.com/docs/deploy--destroy.png" width="500" alt="destroy deployment/>